takashim0101/earthquake-stories-chatbot/README.md

 -   **Persona Assignment**: The system prompt explicitly defines the AI's role ("You are an empathetic AI assistant named Hope..."), its goals, and its constraints (e.g., not giving medical advice).
 -   **Dynamic Prompt Generation (RAG - Retrieval-Augmented Generation)**: This is a smart way the chatbot "Hope" uses information.
 Think of it like this: when you ask Hope a question, it first quickly "looks up" (Retrieval) all the past earthquake stories that are similar to what you're talking about.
 Then, it uses these real stories to help it "create" (Generation) a much more thoughtful and relevant answer.
 This means Hope doesn't just give generic replies; it uses the actual experiences of the community to make its conversations deeply empathetic and supportive.

+### 3. LM Studio Configuration Parameters

+Beyond prompt engineering, the behavior of the local LLM in LM Studio is further controlled by specific configuration parameters to ensure optimal performance for our tasks:

+-   **Temperature: `0`**
+    *   **What it is:** Temperature is a hyperparameter that controls the randomness of the LLM's output.
+A higher temperature (e.g., 0.8-1.0) makes the output more creative and diverse.
+A lower temperature (e.g., 0.1-0.5) makes the output more deterministic and focused.
+    *   **Why `0` was chosen:** For tasks like sentiment analysis and summarization in `preprocess_data.py`, consistency and reproducibility are paramount.
+Setting the temperature to `0` ensures that the LLM generates the most probable and consistent output, minimizing variability and making the data analysis results more reliable and trustworthy for evaluation.

+-   **Limit Response Length: `150`**
+    *   **What it is:** This parameter directly controls the maximum length of the LLM's generated response, typically measured in tokens or words.
+    *   **Why `150` was chosen:** For the summarization task, a concise output is required.
+A limit of `150` tokens ensures that the generated summaries are brief and to the point, aligning with the project's goal of providing "concise summaries" for easy consumption (e.g., in map popups).
+This also helps manage computational resources and latency, especially when running LLMs locally.

 ## 4. Evaluation Results: Conclusion

 The project successfully achieved a stable, multi-class sentiment classification pipeline using a local LLM.
 The final performance was achieved by switching to a model with superior instruction-following capabilities (Mistral) and leveraging Few-Shot Learning.
 This rigorous evaluation process, including the use of a confusion matrix and comparison against ground truth, underscores a commitment to data quality and objective assessment of AI model performance.